 Another hotspot is the Piazza Santo Stefano – its Sunday flea and antique market draws large crowds!

-And if you’d like to treat yourself to some divine gelato, head over to Cremeria Funivia at Piazza Cavour, my favourite gelateria in Bologna!
+And if you’d like to treat yourself to some divine gelato, head over to Cremeria Santo Stefano (Via Santo Stefano 70) or Cremeria Funivia at Piazza Cavour, two of my favourite gelaterias in Bologna!

 If you’re visiting the Emilia Romagna region, plan on spending a Sunday in Bologna and immerse yourself in this vibrant city.

 Read more about things to do in Emilia Romagna or other things to do in Bologna on Velvet Escape.

 For inspiration and more information, be sure to visit the Blogville website.

 […] the antique market at Piazza Santo Stefano every […]